The Partnership has strategic action plans which detail actions to be delivered with stakeholders and partners before 2030.

 Carbon reduction

-HCCSP is developing initiatives to address carbon reduction and to agree targets for reducing emissions.
+Reducing carbon emissions is central to county-wide approaches to tackle climate change.
+HCCSP is developing initiatives to and to agree targets for reducing emissions.
 The potential for joint initiatives working with businesses and the private sector will enable green growth and ensure successful delivery of our carbon reduction agenda.

 Transport